Pengo0o/Pengo0o.github.io/_posts/2021-09-16-Secure-your-ADX.md

 ## vnet injection

-the default deployment of Azure Data Explorer is a fully managed service on Azure. vnet injection instead decouples the networking part from the managed service and injects all ADX related resources within your customer subscription which ultimately provides you a few more options compared to the default deplyoment method:
+the default deployment of Azure Data Explorer is a fully managed service on Azure.
+Vnet injection instead decouples the networking part from the managed service and injects all ADX related resources within your customer subscription which ultimately provides you a few more options compared to the default deplyoment method:

 - Resources within the virtual network can communicate with each other privately, through private IP addresses.
 - on-premises resources can access resources in a virtual network using private IP addresses over a S2S or ExpressRoute